techidaily/site-win11-tips/source/_posts/exploring-actions-and-activation-labels-in-dev-tools.md

 ## Create App Execution Aliases in Registry Editor

- Before editing or creating registry keys, it is advisable to[create a full backup of the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
+ Before editing or creating registry keys, it is advisable to [create a full backup of the Windows Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
 Of course, you should also ensure you understand how to restore the Registry from that backup.

  The process below for creating app execution aliases in the Registry Editor should be the same in both Windows 10 and 11.